Inklingo

 NounA2General

-Use 'secreto' as a noun when referring to a piece of information that is intentionally kept hidden from others.
+Use 'secreto' when referring to information that is intentionally kept hidden from others, like a piece of gossip or a confidential fact.

 A close-up illustration of a child gently whispering a piece of information into a small, closed, antique wooden treasure chest, symbolizing a hidden secret.